The Co-operative Bank

-The Co-operative Bank plc is a retail and commercial bank in the United Kingdom, with its headquarters in Balloon Street, Manchester.
-Established as a bank for co-operators and co-operatives following the principles of the Rochdale Pioneers the business evolved over the twentieth century into a mid sized British high street bank operating throughout the UK mainland.
-Transactions took place at cash desks in co-op stores until the 1960s, when the bank set up a small network of branches that grew from 6 to a high of 160.
-Branches for residents of the Isle of Man and the Channel Islands were closed in the 2010s during a significant rescaling exercise.
-Branches now number around 35.
+The Co-operative Bank p.l.c. is a British retail and commercial bank based in Manchester, England.
+Established as a bank for co-operators and co-operatives following the principles of the Rochdale Pioneers, the business evolved in the 20th century into a mid-sized British high street bank, operating throughout the UK mainland.
+Transactions took place at cash desks in Co-op stores until the 1960s, when the bank set up a small network of branches that grew from six to a high of 160; in 2023 it had 50 branches.

-The Co-operative Bank is the only UK high street bank with a customer-led Ethical Policy which is incorporated into the Bank's Articles of Association.
-The Ethical Policy was introduced in 1992 and incorporated into the Bank's constitution in 2013.
-The Ethical Policy was revised and expanded in 2015 in line with over 320,000 customer responses to a poll.
-The latest Values and Ethics report was published in May 2020.
+The Co-operative Bank is the only UK high street bank with a customer-led ethical policy which is incorporated into the bank's articles of association.
+The policy was introduced in 1992 and incorporated into the bank's constitution in 2013, then revised and expanded in 2015 in line with over 320,000 customer responses to a poll.

-The Bank does not provide banking services to organisations that conflict with customers’ views on a comprehensive range of issues, for example: human rights, environmental stability, international development and animal welfare, or those involved in irresponsible gambling or payday lending as stated in its ethical policy.